 Sewing machines routinely have many of the same problems, which means they are easily anticipated and usually have established methods of repairing them.
 Other problems are unique to specific machines, and the fixes may be particular to the brand and model, so it is best to have the manual for your sewing machine on hand as the first reference.
-To one degree or other, most sewing machines are susceptible to these six common problems.
+To one degree or another, most sewing machines are susceptible to these six common problems.

 01 of 06

 Tangling Caused by Improper Threading

 A massive nest of tangled thread is usually a result of the sewing machine being improperly threaded.
 Just because the tangled mess is on the bobbin side of the stitching, don't assume the fault lies with the bobbin.

 To correct this problem, put the presser foot up and unthread the sewing machine entirely.
 Rethread the machine with the presser foot up.
 Follow your sewing machine manual to make sure you are guiding the thread through all of the guides in the proper fashion.

 One of the most common mistakes people make is to thread a sewing machine with the presser foot down.
 This causes the tension disks to be engaged or tight, preventing the thread from seating properly between the disks.

 02 of 06